What is Onepoll about…Is Onepoll a legit survey site, that you can trust? Or is it just a scam?!

 - A long time to wait for payment, (up to 28 days).

-Conclusion – is OnePoll A Scam Or Legit?
+Conclusion – is OnePoll Legit, Or A Scam?

 Onepoll is not a scam, it’s a legitimate company online where you can earn a small amount of money by doing online surveys.

 Many people have certainly been paid – even if it does take a long time.

 Unfortunately, as is the case with many survey sites, they do also have some negative points.

 For example, having a high payment threshold to avoid paying out to a majority of people who will sign up.

-Also, stalling people from completing surveys when they are almost at target is a big red flag and it would be interesting to hear from other people who have experienced this.
+Also, stalling people from completing surveys when they are almost at target could be a potential red flag and it would be interesting to hear from other people who have experienced this.